Tips For Improving Your Topology

 Software: Any

 So what is "Clean Topology"?
+Or "Good Topology"?
+Or have you heard the term "Optimizing your mesh"?
 When modeling in 3d software, there are many modeling methods available to you.
-But no matter what method you choose, your goal is to not just create a good looking final model, but a "clean" mesh.
-In this case, "clean" means primarily 2 things...
+But no matter what method you choose, your goal is not just to create a good looking final model, but a mesh that performs as well as possible for its intended function.
+This tutorial discusses some best practices to achieve good topology when 3d modeling, and touches on considerations for film, games, and many other situations.

-2. A mesh that is optimized to work as efficiently as possible in whatever renderer you will be using.
+2. A mesh that is optimized to work as efficiently as possible in your renderer

-Lets start with my 6 favorite tips to achieve clean topology, then we will show some examples of why and when to follow these tips.
+So lets start with my 6 favorite tips to help you achieve clean or good topology, then we will show some examples of why and when to follow these tips.

 The 6 tips are:

-1. Try and keep your mesh All Quad Faces (tris are second best)
+1. Try and keep your mesh All Quad or Tri Faces

 4. Have the Edge Loops Follow The Flow of the mesh